2016 Official Rules

 Submission Deadlines and Review Process

-The application must be completed and submitted by Friday, December 16, 2016 11:59pm PT in English on the website.
+The application must be completed and submitted by Thursday, August 30, 2018 at 11:59pm PT in English on the website.
 Additional information may be requested from an entrant at any time.
 A panel of judges will assess the merit of proposals and recommend winners to the challenge administrator and The 11th Hour Project who will make the final selection decisions.
 Due to the expected number of applications, reviewers will not be able to provide individual feedback for applications not selected.
 A request to submit additional information does not guarantee selection.
 The 11th Hour Project, a program of The Schmidt Family Foundation, and its partners assume no obligation, no responsibility and no liability for costs incurred by entrants in completing the application.

-All selected entries will be notified in early February 2017.
+All selected entries will be notified by October 2018.
 Entry and notification deadlines are subject to change at any time.
 Any changes will be reflected on the Challenge website.

-A panel of judges and the challenge administrator will assess the overall quality of the entry based on the responses in the entry form and their expertise.
+The panel of judges and the challenge administrator will assess the overall quality of each entry based on the responses to the questions posed in the application instructions and their expertise.
 Entries will be evaluated against all other eligible entries received.
-Each section will be evaluated and scored according to the criteria below.
-The winners will be the entries in each award level that the judges give the highest score and are approved by The 11th Hour Project.
+Each entry will be evaluated against the challenge criteria, detailed below.
+The winners will be the entries that most strongly fulfill or exceed the criteria and are approved by The 11th Hour Project.

 - Does the solution reflect the design principles?

-- Is the proposed solution appropriate for the given city, i.e., Long Beach or Fresno?
+- Is the proposed solution appropriate for the given city?